VILAN-Lab/Unsupervised-Metaphor-Detection/README.md

 # Can ChatGPT's Performance be Improved on Verb Metaphors Detection Tasks?
 Bootstrapping and Combining Tacit Knowledge (ACL2024)

 This repository contains the code for the paper "Can ChatGPT's Performance be Improved on Verb Metaphors Detection Tasks?
 Bootstrapping and Combining Tacit Knowledge" presented at ACL 2024.
-The project explores methods to enhance ChatGPT's performance in detecting verb metaphors by using bootstrapping techniques and combining tacit knowledge.

 ## Table of Contents